docker/docs/docker-hub/repos.md

     $ docker push <hub-user>/<repo-name>:<tag>

-The image will then be uploaded and available for use by your team-mates and/or the community.
+The image is then uploaded and available for use by your team-mates and/or the community.